mle86/csv-parser/README.md

   every line is represented as an ordered array instead.)
 * **-J, --compact-json**
   Compact JSON output:
-  An object with a "*columns*" and a "*lines*" key is returned.
+  An object with a “*columns*” and a “*lines*” key is returned.
-  The "*columns*" entry is an ordered array of the column names.
+  The “*columns*” entry is an ordered array of the column names.
-  The "*lines*" entry is an ordered array of ordered arrays, each of which represents one input line.
+  The “*lines*” entry is an ordered array of ordered arrays, each of which represents one input line.
 * **-X, --shell-vars**
   Output in shell variable assignment format.
-  See the "Examples" section below.
+  See the “Examples” section below.
 * **-C, --csv-output**
   Standardized CSV output.
-  See the "CSV output mode" section below for more details.
+  See the “CSV output mode” section below for more details.

-# Other options
+# Other Options

 * **-d** *C*, **--separator** *C*
   Use field separator character *C*.
-  The special value "*auto*"
+  The special value “*auto*”
   causes auto-detection
   on the first input line
   (this is the default mode).
-  The special value "*none*"
+  The special value “*none*”
   disables separator character detection
   (use this for single-column input files).
 * **-b, --allow-breaks**